blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 .. note::

-   For Linux and OSX users this means starting the terminal first, then running Blender from within it.
+   For Linux and macOS users this means starting the terminal first, then running Blender from within it.
    On Windows the terminal can be enabled from the help menu.